Welcome to the website of the Saint Thomas Parish of the Liberal Catholic Church. This is the only parish of this Church in Canberra.

 For further information on our services, please contact Fr Greg Connolly on (02) 6258 3898 or via email at firstname.lastname@example.org.

-We are located adjacent to the Melba Shops and Nellie Hall, at the corner of Chinner Crescent and Melba Place in Melba.
+We are located adjacent to the Melba Shops and Nellie Hall, near the corner of Chinner Crescent and Melba Court in Melba.
 We welcome all visitors to our services.
 Please see map below for our location.